MongoEngine/mongoengine/docs/guide/defining-documents.rst

 Generic reference fields
 ''''''''''''''''''''''''
-A second kind of reference field also exists, :class:`~mongoengine.GenericReferenceField`.
+A second kind of reference field also exists, :class:`~mongoengine.fields.GenericReferenceField`.
 This allows you to reference any kind of :class:`~mongoengine.Document`, and hence doesn't take a :class:`~mongoengine.Document` subclass as a constructor argument::